 The main reason for this is that if the virtualized application is removed from the user’s device, the virtual structure for that application is destroyed and not recoverable making any data inside the structure/bubble lost forever.

 Another commonly used approach to deliver software, historically, was RDS (known as Remote Desktop Services or Terminal Services).
-This approach enables users to access a remote desktop or computer, and all of the end-user services on it, including software applications.
+This approach enables users to access a remote application server, desktop, or computer, and all of the end-user services on it, including software applications.
 Microsoft RemoteApp is an example of an RDS solution, along with more contemporary technologies such as Parallels Remote Application Server (Parallels RAS).

 The next step up from RDS solutions comes VDI, known as Desktop Virtualization.
-This technology offers similar benefits to end-users as RDS does – the ability to access remote applications and desktops – but in a more advanced way, technologically, using virtual machines (VMs).
-As you’d expect, desktop virtualization usually virtualizes a full Windows desktop and provides access to applications through those virtual desktops.
+This technology offers similar benefits to end-users as RDS does – the ability to access remote applications and desktops via a remote application server or a virtual desktop infrastructure – but in a more advanced way, technologically, using virtual machines (VMs).
+As you’d expect, desktop virtualization usually virtualizes a full Windows desktop and provides access to applications through those virtual desktop infrastrures.
 Technologies in this space include VMware Horizon, Citrix Virtual Apps and Desktops (formerly XenApp/XenDesktop) and Parallels RAS’ VDI offering.